jakobniinja/quarkus-friutmix/README.md

 31/7 - removed jersey test and worked out how to kick in the exception mapper 😎

 2/8 - coverage is 97% i will make it 100%
+2/8 - did finally make it 100% coverage but a somewhat resilient approach ps.
+FruitResourceTest and DuplicateKeyExceptionTest Intermittent fails if you run from the test/java package

 ```